yochaigal/cairn/resources/monsters/snake-spitting-cobra.md

 # Snake, Spitting Cobra

-3 HP, 14 DEX, bite (d6) or acid spit (d4)
+3 HP, 14 DEX, acid spit (d6)

 - 3' long snake with grey and white scales.
+Notably shy, live in places where they can blend in.
-Prefer to attack from distance with their acidic spit.
+- Attack from distance with their acidic spit, always aiming for the head of the target.
-- Critical Damage: The poison kills the target in 2d8 turns if not treated.
+- **Critical Damage**: The acid corrodes the target's face, permantly damaging its visage and senses.